-- Consulting with employees on key matters, including engaging the relevant union officials. - Regular updates to all staff members, via briefings and newsletters, covering both financial and nonfinancial performance. - Termly meetings with recognised Trade Union representatives. - Regular meetings of staff and their line managers.
+- Consulting with employees on key matters, including engaging the relevant union officials. - Regular updates to all staff members, via briefings and newsletters, covering both financial and non-financial performance. - Termly meetings with recognised Trade Union representatives. - Regular meetings of staff and their line managers. - An annual staff survey.